Edith Weston, Rutland

 Attraction Type: Village

-Location: On the south shore of Rutland Water, 5 miles north east of Uppingham
+Location: On the south shore of Rutland Water, five miles northeast of Uppingham

 Photo Credit: David Ross and Britain Express

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Normanton Church Museum - 0.5 miles (Historic Church)